Skip to content

 #6 – Echoes of the End – Cinematic Fantasy on a Giant Canvas

-Echoes of the End leans harder into cinematic fantasy and storytelling, and that’s exactly why it works so well on 32:9.
-The game’s world is built to be looked at: dramatic cliffs, dense architecture, and long, moody shots where your character moves against a wide, detailed backdrop.
-On a super ultrawide screen those compositions breathe properly instead of being squeezed into a TV-shaped rectangle.
+Echoes of the End leans into cinematic fantasy and atmosphere, and that’s exactly why it works on 32:9.
+The world is built to be looked at: dramatic cliffs, dense architecture, and long moody shots where your character moves against a wide, detailed backdrop.
+On super ultrawide those compositions finally have room to breathe.

 Echoes of the End – Super Ultrawide Gameplay Video